mpusch88/m3u-comparer/README.md

 The program will output the following files:

 1. diff.txt: a list of differences between the two inputs.
+2. similar.txt: a list of files that have the same metadata but different names.
-2. matches.txt: a list of files that have different names but the same metadata.
+3. matches.txt: a list of files that have the same metadata and names.
-3. errors.txt: a list of errors encountered while processing the inputs.
+4. errors.txt: a list of errors encountered while processing the inputs.
-4. 'duplicates' folder: a folder composed of sub folders that contain possible duplicates.
+5. 'duplicates' folder: a folder composed of sub folders that contain possible duplicates.

 ## Context